ibm-cloud-docs/dr-automation-powervs/navigation-panel.md

 ## Workgroup active and partner VMs
 {: #work-grou-active}

-To view details about Active and Partner VMs for a Workgroup:
+To view details about Active and Partner VMs for a Workgroup, follow these steps:

 1. Expand the Workgroup from the navigation panel.
 2. View the details under the Workgroup Summary section.